 <IR> Business Network meeting in Paris

-We are delighted to share key insights from our <IR> Business Network meeting in Paris.
+Here are some key insights from our <IR> Business Network meeting on integrated thinking and strategy, held in Paris in 2018.
 We heard from inspirational speakers including WWF’s Pavan Sukhdev and Professor Judge Mervyn King as well as benefiting from the insight and experiences of organizations such as ABN AMRO, Atos, HSBC, Solvay and the World Bank.

 How to get involved

 This invitation-only network features leading organizations, from any global sector or region, that want to develop relationships with other businesses innovating in the evolution of integrated thinking and strategy.
-Some participants have already adopted integrated reporting and are seeking to take further their integrated thinking, as they increasingly understand its essential role.
-Others recognize the need to manage the multiple capitals they deploy in their businesses, even if they are not adopting integrated reporting.
+Some participants have already adopted integrated reporting and are seeking to take further their integrated thinking, as they increasingly understand its essential role in long-term value creation.
+Others recognize the need to manage the multiple capitals they deploy in their businesses, even if they have not yet adopted integrated reporting.
 Individual participants in the group are likely to come from a number of different parts of the organization: